mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/using-gitpod.md

 #### :mag: Creating a Pull Request (PR)

-16. You'll get taken to Github, to the fork of the repository you've worked on in your account instead of the main one in the Mattermost organization.
+16. You'll get taken to GitHub, to the fork of the repository you've worked on in your account instead of the main one in the Mattermost organization.
 Navigate to the branch you've made on your fork if you're not there already.

     * Near the top of the page will be a bar mentioning how many commits ahead/behind your branch is from the `master`/`main` branch of the main repository.
 There will also be two buttons: "contribute" and "sync fork".
 Click on the "contribute" button, and in the dropdown that appears, click the "open pull request" button.
 ![mattermost-gitpod-create-PR-on-GitHub](https://user-images.githubusercontent.com/43153413/194468644-8c625663-17d4-4187-92be-171b683d298f.jpeg)